 Released in soft-cover June 2018…

-But people inside and outside the church are still thirsty for grace.
+People inside and outside the church still thirst for grace.
 What the church lacked in its heyday is now exactly what it needs to recover, and to thrive.
 Grace can bring together Christianity and our post-Christian culture, inviting outsiders as well as insiders to take a deep second look at why our faith matters.